12 homemade cleaning products

-Leave the paste to work it’s magic for around 2 hours, then rinse off.
-Any tough spots can be removed using an old toothbrush!
+Leave the paste to work its magic for around two hours, then rinse it off.
+Any tough spots can be removed using an old toothbrush.

-Fill the saucepan with coke until the burnt area is completely covered (just go for cheap, discount cola – it does exactly the same thing!).
-Bring to the boil, then pour away the coke.
+Fill the saucepan with coke until the burnt area is completely covered (discount cola should be just as effective!).
+Bring to a boil, then pour away the coke.

-If your toilet bowl is looking a bit grey and discoloured, try throwing in a can of cola and leaving over night (coke cleans pretty slowly).
+When your toilet bowl starts to look a bit grey and discoloured, try throwing in a can of cola and leaving it overnight (coke cleans pretty slowly).
 In the morning, scrub away at the sides with a toilet brush and flush away.

-The phosphoric acid works wonders on removing limescale and discoloration!
+The phosphoric acid works wonders when it comes to removing limescale and discolouration.

 This one's an old favourite in the world of homemade cleaning products.